Meet the Bath Spa University graduates who make up EMERGE.

 ''Nature, place, and being present are all linked with our mental and physical health.
 Changing and altering our natural environment changes us.''

-Simon is exploring these thoughts and collaborating with environmental, forestry, and mental health organisations and community groups to encourage re-connections.
-His art practice involves analogue and digital photographic processes, drawing, printing and etching techniques, books and zines, and explorations into moving imagery.
+Simon is exploring these thoughts and collaborating with environmental community groups and wellbeing organisations.
+His art practice involves analogue and digital photographic processes, drawing, printmaking, books making, and explorations into moving imagery.

 Part of his portfolio career includes freelancing as a portrait and documentary photographer.
 Simon welcomes collaborations and is a member of 44AD Art Space, London Independent Photography, and Space Place Practice research collective.
 He founded the Bath Photography Festival in 2018 as a non-profit arts organisation aimed at promoting and encouraging creative arts and community involvement.